Phase-type fitting of scale functions for spectrally negative Levy processes: Abstract

 \section{Abstract}

 We study the scale function of the spectrally negative phase-type \lev process.
 Its scale function admits an analytical expression and so do a number of its fluctuation identities.
 Motivated by the fact that the class of phase-type distributions is dense in the class of all positive-valued distributions, we propose a new approach to approximating the scale function and the associated fluctuation identities for a general spectrally negative \lev process.
 Numerical examples are provided to illustrate the effectiveness of the approximation method.
-The extension to the case with jumps of infinite activity is also discussed.